-The reason a publishing fork was created is that until recently imagery could be added through both of the different platforms each with it’s own advantages and disadvantages.
+A publishing fork was inadvertently created as until recently imagery was added through either platform.
+Most importantly each platform had it’s own advantages and disadvantages.

-The desktop editor therefore remained the prefered choice for many even with no access to view counts as moderation or editing of tours, especially larger ones, was more practical whilst also allowing entry view and panorama choice for the See inside link in Google Search.
+The desktop editor therefore remained the preferred platform, even with no access to view counts, for a number of reasons.
+Firstly moderation or editing of tours, especially larger ones, was more practical.
+Secondly it also still allowed entry view and panorama choice for the See inside link in Google Search.

-Google also announced a new Beta API, (Application Interface), released to selected developers to enable the creation of alternative Street View publishing platforms to run alongside the official App, with the old desktop editor becoming officially retired on the 16th April 2017.
-Imagery published through the API platforms has identical properties to that published through the App with no ‘See inside’ link in Google Search but with basic view count analytics.
+Around the same time, Google also announced a new Beta API, (Application Interface), released to selected developers.
+This enabled the creation of alternative Street View publishing platforms to run alongside the official App.
+The original desktop editor then becoming officially retired on the 16th April 2017.
+Imagery published through the API platforms has identical properties to that published through the App.
+Consequently there was no ‘See inside’ link in Google Search but it included basic view count analytics.

 What Happens Next?

-Now that the desktop editor has been retired this fork in the ‘Street View’ publication pipeline is being merged into the new system with all historic imagery being migrated into the App.
-Google have said they will be migrating view counts too with further updates to come on this once the process begins.
+With the desktop editor now retired, this fork in the ‘Street View’ publication pipeline has been merged into the new system.
+As a result Google have migrated all historic imagery into the App.
+Google have said they will migrate view counts too with further updates to come on this once the process begins.
 This could be really interesting especially for businesses who were early adopters.
-We are not expecting detailed analytics, probably only overall view counts but who knows Google might just surprise us.
+We are not expecting detailed analytics, just overall view counts but Google might just surprise us.

-See Inside links in a business’s knowledge graph in Google Search will be removed, most probably being replaced with the ‘See Outside’ Image thumb/bar currently available which links to that business’s main image Carousel.
+Google have removed See Inside links in search, most probably replacing them with the ‘See Outside’ Image thumb/bar.
+This is the current entry method via the App which links to that business’s main image Carousel.

-Panorama view-points, the starting orientation of a panorama, presented as thumbnail images in Google Maps and the image carousel will be driven by AI, which is already providing businesses with some rather strange results such as initial panoramic views facing walls as well as other less desirable angles.
-Google have announced they are working on this so hopefully with the development of platforms such as Google Lens the algorithms will get smarter and display more desirable viewing angles.
+Panorama view-points and orientation, presented as thumbnail images in Google Maps and the image carousel, are now driven by AI.
+Consequently this is already yielding strange results with panoramic views facing walls as well as other less desirable angles.
+With the development of platforms such as Google Lens hopefully the algorithms will get smarter, displaying more desirable viewing angles.

-Last and maybe least for some is that the orange dots on Google Maps, that you could drag the Street View Peg man too to jump inside a business Street View tour, are leaving us.
-Don’t worry they’ll be replaced with Blue Dots!
+Last and maybe least for some is that the orange dots on Google Maps, that you could drag the Street View Peg man too are being being replaced.
+These allow the user to jump inside a business Street View tour, and will now be blue.